zhiyuanyao7/intro2qgis/README.md

 ## Authors

-This workshop is contributed by Data Science Center from University of California, Los Angeles.
+This workshop was contributed by Data Science Center from University of California, Los Angeles.